Tessa’s Recipe Rundown

 - Sprinkle about 1/4 cup of the flour/sugar mixture over the egg white mixture.
 Gently fold in with a large rubber spatula.
 Repeat until all of the flour mixture has been gently stirred in.

-- Gently scrape the mixture into an ungreased tube pan, smoothing the top with a spatula.
+- Gently scrape the mixture into a 9-inch ungreased tube pan, smoothing the top with a spatula.
 Tap the pan against the counter to release any large air bubbles and settle the batter.

 - Bake until the cake is golden brown and the top springs back when firmly pressed, about 45 minutes.